umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Language-Mismatch/index.md

 # Troubleshooting languages mismatch

-If you are using dictionary items on a multi-lingual setup, you might see this error happen in some cases.
+If you are using dictionary items on a multi-lingual setup, you might see errors related to mismatches between languages.

 ## Cause